-Practice Area: Alternative Dispute Resolution (ADR) drop
+Practice Area: Alternative Dispute Resolution (ADR)

 Christensen & Jensen has a strong and growing ADR practice, with several of the firm’s attorneys serving as arbitrators, mediators, special master, and neutral evaluators across a spectrum of legal areas.
 Our attorneys are able to handle almost any type of ADR matter.
 Whether serving as an arbitrator or a mediator, our ADR attorneys possess the necessary experience, skill, expertise, and understanding of the law, as well as personality, to help parties reach resolution.